anonymous-sherlock/will-mag-api/README.md

 ## Tasks

 - [ ] Integrate Stripe
+- [ ] Implement notification api
+- [ ] Implement file uploads logic
 - [ ] Write logic to pay for extra votes
+- [ ] Create common schema for query params options with page, limit.
+- [ ] Create api to check available competitions and user rank in a contest.
 - [ ] Update users api to use better auth
 - [ ] Write logic to get top 10 users with the highest votes
 - [ ] Write logic to get the latest 20 votes